History of France–United Kingdom relations: 1920s

 Both states joined the League of Nations, and both signed agreements of defence of several countries, most significantly Poland.
 The Treaty of Sèvres split the Middle East between the two states, in the form of mandates.
 However the outlook of the nations were different during the inter-war years; while France saw itself inherently as a European power, Britain enjoyed close relationships with Australia, Canada and New Zealand and supported the idea of imperial free trade, a form of protectionism that would have seen large tariffs placed on goods from France.
+In Siam (present-day Thailand), it was surrounded by the European colonies in Southeast Asia led by the British in Burma and Malaysia and the French in Vietnam as part of French Indochina in 1920s.

 In the 1920s, financial instability was a major problem for France, and other nations as well. it was vulnerable to short-term concerted action by banks and financial institutions by heavy selling or buying, in the financial crisis could weaken governments, and be used as a diplomatic threat.
 Premier and Finance Minister Raymond Poincaré decided to stabilise the franc to protect against political currency manipulation by Germany and Britain.
 His solution in 1926 was a return to a fixed parity against gold.
 France was not able to turn the tables and use short-term financial advantage as leverage against Britain on important policy matters.

 In general, France and Britain were aligned in their position on major issues.
 A key reason was the Francophile position of Foreign Minister Austen Chamberlain, and the ambassador to Paris the Marquess of Crewe (1922–28).
 They promoted a pro-French policy regarding French security and disarmament policy, the later stages of the Ruhr crisis, the implementation of the Geneva Protocol, the Treaty of Locarno and the origins of the Kellogg-Briand Pact.
 The high point of cooperation came with the Treaty of Locarno in 1925, which brought Germany into good terms with France and Britain.
 However, relations with France became increasingly tense because Chamberlain grew annoyed that foreign minister Aristide Briand's diplomatic agenda did not have at its heart a reinvigorated Entente Cordiale.

 Furthermore, Britain thought disarmament was the key to peace but France disagreed because of its profound fear of German militarism.
 London decided Paris really sought military dominance of Europe.
 Before 1933, most Britons saw France, not Germany, as the chief threat to peace and harmony in Europe.
 France did not suffer as severe an economic recession, and was the strongest military power, but still it refused British overtures for disarmament.
 Anthony Powell, in his A Dance to the Music of Time, said that to be anti-French and pro-German in the 1920s was considered the height of progressive sophistication.